-- 1. Recognize opportunities to participate in student organizations related to technology and business.
-DOK 1 - a.
+- 1. Recognize opportunities to participate in student organizations related to technology and business. ^{DOK 1} - a.
 Identify student organizations available at the school for technology and business students. - b.
 List student competitions available through each organization. - 2.
-Recognize how a business meeting is conducted (must be used at least twice).
+Recognize how a business meeting is conducted.
 DOK 1 - a.
 Illustrate the opening of a business meeting. - b.
 Illustrate the closing of a business meeting. - 3.
 Identify leadership and personal development styles.
 DOK 1 - a.
-List the characteristics of an effective leader. - b.
+List the characteristics of an effective leader.

+b.
 Explore the characteristics of personal development.